 Even if you don’t have a family history of cancer or symptoms, start a conversation with a doctor about your risk factors for cancer and other health concerns.
 Our doctors provide tests and exams that screen for breast cancer, cervical cancer, colon cancer, lung cancer, prostate cancer, thyroid cancer, throat cancer and more.

-In your 20s: Women should begin getting regular PAP exams and clinical breast exams.
+In your 20s: Women should begin getting regular Pap tests and clinical breast exams.
 Men should be getting annual health screenings.

 In your 30s: Women should continue getting regular clinical breast exams.
-They should begin getting HPV tests in addition to PAP exams.
+They should begin getting HPV tests in addition to Pap tests.
 Men should continue with annual health screenings.

-In your 40s: Women should begin getting regular mammograms, colonoscopies, HPV tests and PAP exams.
+In your 40s: Women should begin getting regular mammograms, colonoscopies, HPV tests and Pap tests.
 Men should begin getting colonoscopies.
-Men at increased risk for prostate cancer should also begin speaking to their doctor about about PSA-based prostate cancer screening.
+Men at increased risk for prostate cancer should also begin speaking to their doctor about PSA-based prostate cancer screening.

-50 and older: Women should continue getting regular mammograms, colonoscopies, HPV tests and PAP exams or as recommended by their doctor.
+50 and older: Women should continue getting regular mammograms, colonoscopies, HPV tests and Pap tests or as recommended by their doctor.
 Men should continue getting regular colonoscopies and start or continue prostate cancer screenings.
 Older individuals should talk with their doctor about other screening tests.